 While these places are all great (well, maybe not Gangnam), they are far from the best places to shop.
 Not only will they charge (sometimes big) premiums, but you will also have to fight with the crowds.

 Don’t believe me?
-On average 1 million shoppers pass through Myeongdong in any single day!
+On average 1 million shoppers pass through Myeongdong on any single day!
 However, luckily it’s quite easy to avoid Myeongdong if you know where to shop!

-Seoul has many shopping centres, and each of them specialise in different goods.
-There are a ton of different areas to check out, and in this post I want to cover some of the best areas for specific types of shopping.
+Seoul has many shopping centres, and each of them specialises in different goods.
+There are a ton of different areas to check out, and in this post, I want to cover some of the best areas for specific types of shopping.

 With that being said, let’s get started!

 Shopping in Seoul